freifunk-luebeck/gateway-config/README.md

 [Wiki](https://wiki.luebeck.freifunk.net/docs/infrastruktur/gateways/)

-This repository provides all (or soon to be all) configurations needed to set up gateways for the Freifunk Lübeck community.
+This repository provides (mostly) all configurations needed to set up gateways for the Freifunk Lübeck community.

 Configuration is based on Ansible.
 A Vagrantfile for local testing is provided, too.